zykure/acid-banger/README.md

 ln -s /var/www/html/acid-banger ./dist
 ```

 This should enable you to run the `build.sh` script and automatically update the webserver files.
+The webapp is then available at http://localhost/acid-banger/ with default Nginx settings.

 (If the `./dist` directory already exists, you need to move or rename it beforehand.)

 ## Features